 What does shamanism mean today?
-Today, alternative healing techniques and spiritual guidance are needed more than ever.
+Today, complementary healing techniques and spiritual guidance are needed more than ever.
 Given all the material wealth of our lives it is easy to overlook that one or the other may feel an inner emptiness.
-There are diseases where classic medicine cannot provide any real solution.
-That's where shamanism may be able to help.
+Shamanism can provide a different view of an illness and perhaps show more ways to reach healing.
 In times of trouble shamanism can help you keep yourself stable and centred, so that you can always act mindfully.
 Whether at school or at work, shopping or in a relationship, you are always dealing with fellow people and fellow animals.
 And that's why, in my opinion, shamanism is as powerful now as ever - because it's about people, about feeling beings.

 Shamanism can be a great gift to those wo are called by it.